ThinkDataEd/curriculum/docs/unit1/lesson8.md

 handout before leaving class.
 They will complete part 2 of the handout for homework.
     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.thinkdataed.org/IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L8.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_U1_L8](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L8.pdf)</div>

-22. Ask students to think about the statistical investigative questions they came up with.
-Can the visualizations they created in class help answer their statistical investigative question?
+22. Ask students to think about the statistical questions they came up with.
+Can the visualizations they created in class help answer their statistical question?
 If yes, answer the question; if not, what visualization would be appropriate?

 ###**Class Scribes:**